 Minimal or preferably no lotion/oil is used, which applies to all phases of Sports Massage.
 Not only does this lighten your luggage, but there are other considerations

 - The athlete’s perspiration pores are not clogged

 - Lotion may affect how the athlete engages with their equipment, exercise medium.

 I.e. holding an oar/javelin, levering the hand through the water

 - Athlete does not feel sticky/oily, especially when perspiring

 The objective here is to bring the body down to a resting physiological state, hasten recovery, minimise delayed onset muscle soreness, reduce tissue holding patterns and flush out waste products.
 Psychologically this is an opportunity to enhance the athlete’s need to tune in to the required “headspace” after competing while being physically passive.
-One again, the therapist leaves conversation entirely up the athlete.
+Once again, the therapist leaves conversation entirely up to the athlete.

-As per the pre event warm up massage, the post event rub down augments rather than replaces the active physiological cool down.
-However, for an exhausting event, the skilled hands of a therapist will serve well to replace the cool down under those extremecircumstances.
+As per the pre-event warm up massage, the post-event rub down augments rather than replaces the active physiological cooldown.
+However, for an exhausting event, the skilled hands of a therapist will serve well to replace the cooldown under those extreme circumstances.

 Treatment duration depends on the number of athletes who require your attention and the needs of the athlete.
 There is no physiological time limitation.
 Rate/tempo is slow; though some therapists do choose to begin faster and slow down as they proceed.
 The depth is largely determined by the athlete’s status – more strenuous the event, the lighter the pressure.
-Manipulations are as for pre event.
+Manipulations areas for pre-event.
 Rocking this time will be in synchrony

 with the body.
 Once again compressions will serve to flush the tissue of waste products